-Toward the end of the tour, the river went from invigorating to relaxing, and we got to spend some time sitting back and enjoying the beautiful views of the jungle–as well as the giant waterfall that was visible high in the cliffs.
+Toward the end of the tour, whitewater rafting on Rio Cangrejal went from invigorating to relaxing, and we got to spend some time sitting back and enjoying the beautiful views of the jungle–as well as the giant waterfall that was visible high in the cliffs.

 Don’t go whitewater rafting in Honduras without a dry bag!
 Ours allowed us to take our DSLR onto the river without worrying about losing or damaging it.

-Not many tourists stop in La Ceiba.
+Not many tourists stop in La Ceiba or visit the nearby Cangrejal River Valley.
 Honduras’ cities are not well known for their safety or what they offer to tourists, and it makes sense that many people head right to the boats to jump a ferry to Utila or Roatan.

 While we were more cautious in La Ceiba than anywhere else we have traveled and didn’t seek out a lot of things to do while there, we’re so glad that we stopped to see to Cangrejal River Valley.